blay/blay.se/edgeryders.markdown

 improvements.
-Like the name suggest, this is about initiatives that directly try to improve the living conditions in a certain situation, together with other peers and without going through the representing phase of trying to influence a decision makes within a political institution to do something about the problem.
+Like the name suggest, this is about initiatives that directly try to improve the living conditions in a certain situation, together with other peers and without going through the representing phase of trying to influence a decision makers within a political institution to do something about the problem.
 Social innovation has become something of a buzzword lately and often refers to projects that both improve social conditions *and* make a profit.
-However, the way interpret the term, it doesn’t have to involve making a profit.
+However, the way I interpret the term, it doesn’t have to involve making a profit.
 The profit is there to enable the project to sustain itself over time and this can also be accomplished through other means such as pubic funding or by volunteer efforts.

-An example of social innovation is found in an Edgeryders report from Sicily about the Addiopizzo initiative (“Addiopizzo.
-Aware consumers against the Mafia system. | Edgeryders, Project Website,” n.d.).
+An example of social innovation is found in an Edgeryders report from Sicily about the Addiopizzo initiative (Zabatino, n.d.).
 This can be described as a variation of the *Fair Trade* motif but being about supporting Sicilian restaurants who refuse to pay bribes to the mafia.
 The initiative is started by a group of young people in Palermo.

 > Addiopizzo is a non-partisan movement and a volunteer association that
 > opposes the Mafia System.
 It promotes a virtuous economic system free
 > from the control of the Mafia through a project called " Critical
-> Consumption”
+> Consumption’’
 >
-> (“Addiopizzo.
-Aware consumers against the Mafia system. | Edgeryders,
-> Project Website,” n.d.)
+> (Zabatino, n.d.)

-The ”Critical Consumption” project started as a way to index and support those restaurants that dared to challenge the practice of paying bribes to the mafia.
+The ’’Critical Consumption’’ project started as a way to index and support those restaurants that dared to challenge the practice of paying bribes to the mafia.

 > Critical Consumption is a project that wants to support merchants who
 > do not submit to the extortion racket, creating a network of aware
 > consumers who commit themselves to go to those merchants for their
 > purchases.
 >
-> (“Addiopizzo.
-Aware consumers against the Mafia system. | Edgeryders,
-> Project Website,” n.d.)
+> (Zabatino, n.d.)

 Addiopizzo incorporates several characteristics common to social innovation projects.